Dr. Kathleen Reid:

-Dr. Xie spent his summer teaching: ECON205 Prin. of Macroeconomics, and MBA572 Financial Planning and MBA508 International Business for the graduate program.
-He also submitted a co-authored paper titled “Imitation, Catch-up and Overtaking in Asia Pacific Region” to the Asia Pacific Journal of Management.
+Dr. Xie spent Summer 2017 teaching: ECON205 Prin. of Macroeconomics, and MBA572 Financial Planning and MBA508 International Business for the graduate program.
+He also submitted a co-authored paper titled “Imitation, Catch-up and Overtaking in the Asia Pacific Region” to the Asia Pacific Journal of Management.

 In the Fall 2017 semester, he worked on two projects in his FINC425 Investments course.
 The first project is called, “Common Stock Valuation”.
 Students would conduct analysis of selected stocks using various analytics techniques including fundamental analysis, dividend discount models, technical analysis, etc. The second project is called “Portfolio Construction,” in which students construct a portfolio to achieve certain objectives, such as building a minimum variance portfolio using selected assets.